 Ticketmaster was able to achieve 7,46% uplift in conversion rates through FOMO campaigns.
 (Insider)

-Fear of missing out is a very effective motivator for people to convert – when presented with the right, carefully worded options.
-Rooted in human psyche, it’s a timeless technique to be used.
+Fear of missing out is a very effective motivator when presented with the right, carefully worded options.
+Rooted in our psyche, this is a timeless technique.

 Using terms such as “available for a limited amount of time” and “last chance” (sparingly and non-aggressively) will accelerate your users’ action and is a great conversion marketing trick to create a sense of urgency.